GFDRR/CCDR-tools/_sources/docs/validation.md

 ## Validation against empirical disaster data

-- First, check that results make sense in terms of metrics.
+- First, check that results make sense in terms of metrics and units of measures.
-  - Percentage values over 100% are often a good indicator that something went wrong.
+  - Relative impacts over 100% are always a good indicator that something went wrong.
 - Does the calculated distribution of risk reflect the historical distribution of disaster events as recorded by catalogues (e.g. EM-DAT) and agencies (e.g. reliefweb)?
   - If not, can you explain the reason?